 Clarity is the magic ingredient that can turn a mere dream into a vision and vision into reality.
 Yet, without clarity, we find ourselves irritable and dissatisfied, clouding our mind from seeing what is right in front of us.

 So the question becomes, how do we develop more clarity?
 Or perhaps a better question, what causes a lack of clarity?
-If we know and understand what cause a lack of clarity, and then we work to eliminate those causes, then we won’t have to seek clarity; rather, it will come and find us all on it's own!
+If we know and understand what causes a lack of clarity, and then we work to eliminate those causes, then we won’t have to seek clarity; rather, it will come and find us all on it's own!

 I believe a major cause of a lack of clarity is disorganization.

 In other words, when we aren't clear on our values, when we have "backwards" responsibilities, and when we don't take moments of self-reflection we will forever stay "lost in the clouds."

 To gain more clarity we can begin by organizing our lives in three ways: